ldaniels528/experiment/README.md

 | $QWERY_HOME/script    | The directory where Qwery looks for user-created SQL script files |
 | $QWERY_HOME/work      | The directory where Qwery processes files                     |

-The ETL module two things to create a workflow; a trigger configuration and a SQL script.
+The ETL module requires two things to create a workflow; a trigger configuration and a SQL script.
 The trigger configuration defines which file(s) will be processed, and the SQL script describes how data will be extracted and where it will be written.

 <a name="sample-trigger-file"></a>
-##### Sample Trigger Configuration File
+##### Trigger Files Configuration

 The following is an example of a simple trigger file configuration.
-This example essentially directs Qwery to look for files (in $QWERY_HOME/inbox) starting with "companylist" (prefix) and ending in ".csv" (suffix), and processing them using the script file.
+This example essentially directs Qwery to look for files (in $QWERY_HOME/inbox) starting with "companylist" (prefix) and ending in ".csv" (suffix), and processing them using the script file (in $QWERY_HOME/scripts).

 ```json
 [{